 Planning is key to successful drone photography.
 Scout your locations and visualize the shots you want to capture before you fly.

-- Use tools like Google Earth or Maps to find interesting locations and plan your flight path.
+- Scout locations — use tools like Google Earth or Maps to find interesting locations and plan your flight path.

 - Check local regulations and obtain necessary permissions to fly your drone in certain areas.

-- Early morning and late afternoon offer the best natural lighting, known as the golden hour.
+- Consider the time of day — early morning and late afternoon offer the best natural lighting, known as the golden hour.

 Mastering Basic Flight Techniques